krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

 First, we build a `Post` object with the three fields from our form via the `params` hash.
-Notice the fields are nested inside the hash like this: `{params: {post: {title: [user_input], author: [user_input], text: [user_input]}}}`.
+Notice the fields are nested inside the hash like this:

+    {params: {post: {title: [user_input], author: [user_input], text: [user_input]}}}

 Then we attempt to save it.
 On success, we'll redirect to the `posts_path`, and on failure, we'll simply render the `new` page with our form again.

 The `posts_path` may look foreign.
 From the console, you can type `rake routes` to see your routes at any given time.
 Notice Rails generates names like `posts_path` to help us in our controllers and views.
 Here we're simply redirecting back to `index` page to see our new post with all the rest.

 We have one more thing to take care of before moving on.
-Because of a relatively newfound security issue, Rails has adopted a standard for what we call mass assignment.
+Because of a relatively newfound security issue, Rails has adopted a standard called "strong parameters" for mass assignment.
 You can read more about it [here](https://github.com/rails/strong_parameters), and adjust your `PostsController` like so:

     class PostsController < ApplicationController